 If you have many snakes with lots of clutches of eggs, it’s easy to get your dates wrong.
 You could misremember when they were laid, or miswrite the date on their label.

-When the time comes to cut these eggs, you may do so on the wrong date.
+You may cut these eggs on the wrong date.
 A few days either way usually isn’t a problem.
 But more than a week out and you may cut them too soon.
 This could result in some of the clutch dying.

 It Prevents Snakes Drowning in Their Eggs